nodejs/changelog-maker/README.md

 * Commits with a summary that starts with `doc:` are rendered in grey
 * Commits that have a `semver*` label on the pull request referred to in their `PR-URL` are rendered in bold green

+## Usage

+**`changelog-maker [--simple] [--group] [github-user[, github-project]]`**

+* `github-user` and `github-project` should point to the GitHub repository that can be used to find the `PR-URL` data if just an issue number is provided and will also impact how the PR-URL issue numbers are displayed
+* `--simple` will print a simple form, not with additional Markdown cruft
+* `--group` will reorder commits so that they are listed in groups where the `xyz:` prefix of the commit message defines the group.
+Commits are listed in original order _within_ group.

 ## License